InterviewPrepRepo/InterviewPrepReporting/README.md

 # InterviewPrepReporting

-This is a proof of concept application to demo the capabilities of integrating spaCy and Whisper with imocha video interview questions for automation.
+This is a proof of concept application to demo the capabilities of integrating spaCy and Whisper with imocha video interview question responses